project-anacapa/project-anacapa.github.io/Jenkins.md

     * test_data folder
         - contains information that will be copied to student repos when grading so that grading scripts can access them as necessary (still hidden from students)
+        - Equivalent for legacy submit is the "Execution Files"
     * ...completed assignment files to use as reference implementation
 1. When `assignment-LABNAME` is created, a build starts that generates the output artifacts as necessary for grading/diffing.
 Verify that this build succeeds.